Why am I being charged for Amazon EC2 when all my instances were terminated?

 Reserved Instances are billed each month for each hour in a given month until the end of the Reserved Instance contract.

-If you're no longer using an instance type, modify any applicable Reserved Instances to sizes that suit your current use case.
+If you're no longer using an instance type, then modify any applicable Reserved Instances to sizes that suit your current use case.
 You can also sell your instance on the Amazon EC2 Reserved Instance Marketplace.

-If none of these scenarios apply to you, or you're not sure why you're being billed, contact AWS Support.
+If none of these scenarios apply to you, or you're not sure why you're being billed, then contact AWS Support.